-- be working, employed or studying in an agriculture, fisheries or forestry related industry (including food and sustainable natural resource management).
+- be working, employed or studying in an agriculture, fisheries or forestry related industry (including food and sustainable natural resource management) in Australia.
 Proof such as a letter of employment, scholarship or current pay slip may be requested by the organiser if this information is not immediately discernible.

 An applicant is ineligible if they are:

 - employed by a sponsoring organisation in the award category they are applying for.

 - have an immediate family member (a sibling or parent) who is employed by a sponsoring organisation in their selected award category.